medenizoren/redis-whistle/README.md

 ### Windows

-1. Download the Windows binary from the provided link.
+1. Download the Windows binary from the Releases page.

 2. Double-click the downloaded `RedisWhistle-windows-amd64.exe` file to run RedisWhistle.